prakashh05/sql_projects/movie_ratings/README.md

 - Runtime and Certificate
 - Worldwide Gross Revenue

 The dataset enables exploration of relationships between **audience reception, popularity, and movie characteristics**, as well as trends across genres and years.
-It is ideal for performing detailed data analysis, visualisation, and machine learning tasks related to movies.

 ## Project Focus
 This project focuses on: